cukie/SMIA/README.md

 ### Installation
-You can install a Windows executable for the latest version of SMIA [here]("https://github.com/cukie/SMIA/releases/tag/2.0.0")
-If you want to build from source, or are on a platform other than windows, download or clone the source code and run...
+You can install a Windows executable for the latest version of SMIA at https://github.com/cukie/SMIA/releases/tag/2.0.0 If you want to build from source, or are on a platform other than windows, download or clone the source code and run...
 ```python